 When it comes to web browsers, Google Chrome is my main browser of choice.
 It syncs all my Google Accounts and makes it easy to switch between them on any device.
-I also use G Suite for my business and everything integrates with each other.
+I also use Google Workspace (formerly G Suite) for my business, and everything integrates with each other.

 For my line of work, Chrome is fast, simple, and flexible.
-Plus they have a wide variety of extensions and developer tools that make it even more efficient for the work I do.
-Here’s a look at some of my favorites. 😊
+Plus, there are a wide variety of extensions and developer tools that make it even more efficient for the work I do.
+Here’s a look at some of my favorites.